Case Study Update: Front Range Municipality, Colorado

-Uriel Akiva’s TreeDiapers® have served him well over the past year, so he has provided us with an update.
-Uriel is the Parks Program Coordinator for Commerce City, Colorado.
+Mr. Uriel Akiva’s TreeDiaper® have served his trees well over a year, so he provided us with an update.
+Mr. Akiva was the Parks Program Coordinator for Front Range Municipality in Denver Metro area.

 Back in early July, 2017, it was found that over two dozen maples, catalpas, oaks and pears were showing severe drought stress symptoms even though the grass in the surrounding area, which was watered three times a week, was thriving.
 Within a month, it was clear that most of the trees were dying.
 A quick investigation uncovered that the moisture level at the root ball (4" deep) of one of these trees was below 20%.
 Uriel even marked this tree with red paint, indicating that it was dead and needed to be removed.